2017 World Para Swimming Championships

-The 2017 World Para Swimming Championships was an international swimming competition for athletes with a disability.
+The 2017 World Para Swimming Championships was the ninth edition of the World Para Swimming Championships, an international swimming competition for athletes with a disability.
 It was held in Mexico City, Mexico and took place from 2 to 7 December.
 Around 304 athletes from around 70 different countries competed at the games, with China topping the tables with most gold medals and medals won.
 The event was held at the Alberca Olímpica Francisco Márquez located in Mexico City.
 However, due to safety concerns, both Great Britain and Russia withdrew from the rearranged championships.

 Venue

 The Championship was staged at the Alberca Olímpica Francisco Márquez located at Mexico City, Mexico.

 Events

 Classification

 Athletes are allocated a classification for each event based upon their disability to allow fairer competition between athletes of similar ability.
 The classifications for swimming are: